Teacher strikes: SSTA members vote to accept pay deal

 Most teachers would see their salaries rise by £5,200 in April if the offer is accepted, according to the Scottish government.

+"Scottish government and Cosla should have been more prepared to negotiate with teacher unions properly and long before they did."

+She said school closures were preventable, adding: "Lessons on negotiating with teacher unions must be learnt, the process must be taken seriously in future."

-The SSTA paused strike action in February after members voted marginally in favour of a previous pay offer.
+The SSTA had paused strike action in February after members voted marginally in favour of a previous pay offer.

 However, it was rejected by the Scottish Negotiating Committee for Teachers, which includes the Scottish government, local authority body Cosla and the EIS and NASUWT unions.

-Following the latest pay offer, the EIS, Scotland's largest teaching union, paused strike action and recommended that members accept.
+Following the latest pay offer, Scotland's largest teaching union the EIS paused strike action and recommended that members accept the deal.

+Pupils in the constituencies of senior politicians including First Minister Nicola Sturgeon and Deputy First Minister John Swinney have been particularly affected by the strikes, as targeted action by the EIS closed schools last month.

-The union said future regional strikes - 20-day wave of rolling strikes beginning on 13 March - will depend on the outcome of the week-long ballot which runs until Friday.
+The EIS said planned future action - 20-day wave of rolling strikes beginning on 13 March - would depend on the outcome of its week-long ballot which is due to be announced on Friday.